artsandmetaphysics/goodlifeodyssey/documents/the-odyssey.md

 > Look at Aegisthus now ...
 > above and beyond *his* share he stole Atrides' wife,
 > he murdered the warlord coming home from Troy
-> though he knew it meant his own total ruin.
+> though he knew it meant his own total ruin."
 > ~ (1.31--37)

 From the start of the *Odyssey,* the gods seem more concerned with morals and justice than they did in the *Iliad.*

 Zeus' implication that men should have a "proper share" of pains is interesting.
 In the Abrahamic religions, pain and suffering are the result of the fall of man.
 After the fall, there doesn't seem to be an expectation that these pains are distributed evenly.
-In the Greek religion, they had the myth of Pandora's box, which is in someways similar to the story of Adam and Even, but even after the fall it appears there is a sense that pains should be spread evenly.
+In the Greek religion, they had the myth of Pandora's box, which is in someways similar to the story of Adam and Eve, but even after the fall it appears there is a sense that miseries should be distributed evenly.

 Shortly after Zeus' comment, Athena responds: